Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

 1.Under the repository name click "Clone or Download"

-2.In the clone HTTPs section copy the clone URL for the repository
+2. In the clone HTTPs section copy the clone URL for the repository

-3.In you local IDE open Git branches
+3. In you local IDE open Git branches

-4.Change the current working directory to the location where your clone directory want to be made
+4. Change the current working directory to the location where your clone directory want to be made

-5.Type git clone and then paste the URL you copied in step 3.
+5. Type git clone and then paste the URL you copied in step 3.

-6.Press ENTER your clone will be created.
+6. Press ENTER your clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)